MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 -----------------------------------
 ## 1. What is SLAPP?
 __SLAPP__ is a data processing pipeline suitable for a wide range of single label audio classification tasks.
-Currently, it is able to transform a dataset of labeled mp3 files into a dataset of melspectrograms split into train-, validation- and test data.
+Currently, it is able to transform a dataset of labeled mp3 files into a dataset of mel spectrograms split into train-, validation- and test data.

 -----------------------------------

 ## 2. Why SLAPP?

-Audio based deep learning is a challenging field of study.
-One reason for that is that after aquiring a suitable mp3 dataset, there are still many steps to take until you can start training your first neural network.
-SLAPP handels all of the following steps for you:
+Audio-based deep learning is a challenging field of study.
+One reason for that is that after acquiring a suitable mp3 dataset, there are still many steps to take until you can start training your first neural network.
+SLAPP handles all of the following steps for you:
 1. Cut mp3s down to uniform length
-2. Extract multiple audio slices from each mp3
+2. Extract multiple audio slices from each MP3
 3. Perform a train-validation-test split
-4. Convert mp3 slices to melspectrograms
+4. Convert mp3 slices to mel spectrograms
-5. Aggregate melspectrograms to numpy datasets
+5. Aggregate mel spectrograms to numpy datasets
 6. Normalize and shuffle numpy datasets
-7. Augment the train dataset using a wide range of audio-effects

 -----------------------------------